geonetwork/core-doc-sources/eng/users/source/quickstartguide/new_metadata/index.rst

 Linking data for download
 -------------------------

-Finally, you can upload the dataset stored on your local computer and then create a link between data and related description.
+You can upload a dataset stored on your local computer and create a link between data and the metadata description.
 Files in whatever format can be uploaded: doc, PDF, images, vector layers, etc. For the latter the distribution in a compressed file is recommended.
-You can include the verctor data, the legend, any documentation that can help the interpretation of the data, related reports, detailed descriptions of the data processing, base data used to create the dataset specified and/or other relevant information.
+You can include the vector data, the legend, any documentation that can help the interpretation of the data, related reports, detailed descriptions of the data processing, base data used to create the dataset specified and/or other relevant information.
 Follow these guidelines for uploading datasets:

-- Make sure the total size of the compressed file is reasonable (less than 50 MB).
-Should your data be bigger than 50MB, consider a different mechanism to serve this data, e.g. through an FTP or HTTP server and than link the resource through an online resource ‘Web address (URL)’.
+- Make sure the total size of the compressed file is reasonable (eg. less than 100 MB).
+Should your data be bigger than 100MB, consider a different mechanism to serve this data, e.g. through an FTP or HTTP server and than link the resource through an online resource ‘Web address (URL)’.

-- You can create several smaller files when appropriate and upload them sequentially.
+- Create several smaller files when appropriate and upload them sequentially.

-- You add the size of the file at the end of the description field.
+- Add the size of the file at the end of the description field.

 To Upload a Dataset, follow these steps: